-Pre-approvals for flight and lodging bookings can have a major impact on an organization’s ability to maintain compliance with travel policies.
+Pre-approvals for flight and lodging bookings can have a major impact on an organisation’s ability to maintain compliance with travel policies.
 For companies that have manual travel booking and expense submission processes, this can be a time-consuming task, which can be easily bypassed, and can also result in prices rising during the approval process.
-Also, once the purchase has been made and submitted by the traveler, the company’s hands are somewhat tied in their ability to block or restrict reimbursement, making out-of-policy spend almost impossible to curtail.
+Also, once the purchase has been made and submitted by the traveller, the company’s hands are somewhat tied in their ability to block or restrict reimbursement, making out-of-policy spend almost impossible to curtail.

 Expense management software, especially when combined with corporate cards and travel agencies/online booking tools can enforce pre-approval for any purchase.
 Travel policies are loaded into both the booking tool and the expense solution, ensuring that the approver will only ever receive a pre-approval request if it is within policy (although companies can allow for a certain amount of tolerance over allowed amounts).
-This approach ensures that the two biggest parts of most organizations’ expense spend – flights and lodging – are always in compliance with policy.
+This approach ensures that the two biggest parts of most organisations’ expense spend – flights and lodging – are always in compliance with policy.

 2. Expense entry

 How this can be eliminated with an automated solution is by incorporating the corporate travel policy into the expense tool via a set of business rules.
 These rules can then automatically enforce parameters for each expense type (food, air, lodging, ground transportation, etc.), both by the amount and also the action taken – whether to prevent the expense from being submitted, or whether to flag it as out of policy.
-Therefore, when the traveler attempts to enter that $30 lunch receipt, this can either automatically be prevented from being entered (a “hard” stop), or the system can flag that the amount is in violation, but will enable the traveler to explain the reason behind it (a “soft” stop).
-Both of these provide major improvements in policy enforcement, and also keep traveler honest by reminding them of the policy’s parameters.
+Therefore, when the traveler attempts to enter that 30 Dollar lunch receipt, this can either automatically be prevented from being entered (a “hard” stop), or the system can flag that the amount is in violation, but will enable the traveller to explain the reason behind it (a “soft” stop).
+Both of these provide major improvements in policy enforcement, and also keep traveller honest by reminding them of the policy’s parameters.

 3. Expense approval

-Even though the onus is on travelers to comply with expense policies, once the expenses have been submitted via a spreadsheet, the burden is then on the approver(s) to ensure that they are verified and valid, before forwarding approved claims to the finance team for reimbursement.
+Even though the onus is on travellers to comply with expense policies, once the expenses have been submitted via a spreadsheet, the burden is then on the approver(s) to ensure that they are verified and valid, before forwarding approved claims to the finance team for reimbursement.